 Each year, the Surfrider Foundation prioritizes a set of federal bills and funding opportunities to advance Surfrider's mission at the national level.
 We then encourage our U.S. network of chapters, members, and supporters to advocate in support of these bills and funding needs through grassroots advocacy and lobby days in Washington D.C.
 Listed below are Surfrider's Federal Priorities for 2017.
-We encourage you to contact your federal representatives, and participate in the Blue Vision Summit Lobby Day in Washington D.C. on May 9-11 to express support for these issues!
+We encourage you to contact your federal representatives, and participate in the Ocean Recreation Hill Day in Washington D.C. on February 15-16 to express support for these issues!

 Clean Water - The goal of Surfrider’s Clean Water Initiative is to reduce ocean pollution so it is safe to surf, swim and play in the ocean.
 The water quality at our beaches is threatened by pollution from urban and agricultural runoff, sewage spills and overflows, and waste discharged into the ocean by industry, sewage treatment plants and power plants.
 As a grassroots organization fighting for the protection and enjoyment of our ocean, waves and beaches, the Surfrider Foundation leans heavily on Environmental Protection Agency programs and regulations to ensure that the water that flows down to the beach is clean and free from pollution and that beachgoers have the information they need to avoid getting sick at the beach.
 But the EPA's ability to continue to meet its mission of protecting clean water and public health is under threat by looming budget cuts and executive orders and proposed legislation aimed at repealing and rolling back environmental and health safeguards.
 Learn more about our efforts to Save the EPA and its ability to meet its mission by ensuring qualified leadership, sufficient funding and regulatory authority.